Fortnite Creative: Development

 During the development of Creative mode, Epic Games prioritized completing quickly over creating a perfect mode upon release.
 Because of this, there were several bugs upon release.
 Due to their focus on speed, Epic Games created the prefabs system, instead of the full selection of blocks seen in other creative mode games.
 Epic Games was able to launch Fortnite Creative earlier than planned.
 Epic has updated creative mode several times since it was launched, fixing bugs, adding new buildings, and new island types.
 A scoreboard was added during the 8.40 patch.

 While Epic has used Fortnite: Battle Royale to perform a number of promotional events, such as virtual concerts, Epic partnered with Time to create a special Fortnite Creative area dedicated to celebrating the 58th anniversary of Martin Luther King Jr.'s "I Have a Dream" speech on August 28, 2021.
+In August 2023, Epic approved a virtual holocaust museum designed by Luc Bernard; its release was delayed following concerns of vandalism after comments from Holocaust denier Nick Fuentes.

-UEFN
+Unreal Editor for Fortnite

-A revamped system of Fortnite Creative, known as Creative 2.0 (UEFN), was initially found in a presentation at Christmas 2020.
-Data leakers found them in early 2022.
-It is expected to feature unlocked scripting abilities such as programmable AI, importable animations, customizable HUDs, terrain generation, etc.
+A revamped system of Fortnite Creative, known as Unreal Editor for Fortnite (UEFN), or colloquially as Creative 2.0, was initially found in a presentation at Christmas 2020.
+Data miners found hints of code mentioning the system in early 2022.
+It "combines the creation tools from Fortnite Creative with the Unreal Editor", such as custom props and models, animations, sounds, and terrain generation.

-Creative 2.0 was originally planned to release by the end of 2022, but it was delayed.
-On March 16, 2023, it was announced that UEFN would arrive in the game on March 22, 2023 along with a tutorial on The State of Unreal.
+UEFN was originally planned to release by the end of 2022, but it was delayed until January 2023.
+On March 16, 2023, it was announced that UEFN would arrive on March 22, 2023, and be available from the Epic Games Store.

-This game also uses it creativity to honor special and rememberable events such as Christmas, Halloween, and creating the map to honor and remember the lives that were lost during the Ukraine war.
+Epic and Unity Technologies announced a collaboration in November 2025 that will allow games developed within the Unity engine to be used within Fortnite, while Unity Technologies' cross-platform commerce platform will see Unreal Engine integration.